bonjune/dr-papper/README.md

 * dev : development version (main branch)

 1. Make your own branch
-  It is preferred to name the branch as your given name, name of a new feature to add.
+  It is preferred to name a branch as your given name, name of a new feature to add.
 Anyway, please describe your branch with the branch name
 2. PR to `dev` branch
   Feel free to push to dev if we have discussed the commits.
 Otherwise, make PR to review the codes. **DO NOT PR TO MASTER!!!!**